sz3/libcimbar/README.md

 * proper metadata/header information?
 	* would be nice to be able to determine ecc/#colors/#smybols from the cimbar image itself?
 	* The bottom right corner is the obvious place to reclaim space to make this possible.
+* multi-frame decoding?
+	* when decoding a static cimbar image, it would be useful to be able to use prior (unsuccessful) decode attempts to inform a future decode, and -- hopefully -- increase the probability of success.
+Currently, all frames are decoded independently.
+		* there is already a granular confidence metric that could be reused -- the `distance` that's tracked when decoding symbol tiles...
 * optimal symbol set?
 	* the 16-symbol (4 bit) set is hand-drawn.
 I stared with ~40 or so hand-drawn symbols, and used the 16 that performed best with each other.
 	* there is surely a more optimal set -- a more rigorous approach should yield lower error rates!